What happens to your website if your website builder shuts down or raises prices

 The bottom line

-A website builder can shut down, get acquired, or raise its price, and when it does, the safest position is owning your website rather than renting it.
-If you can export everything and move hosts, a platform change is an inconvenience instead of a disaster.
+A website builder can shut down, get acquired, or raise its price, and when it does, the safest position is staying in control of the parts that matter.
+If you keep your own copy of your content, control your domain, and avoid being locked to one company, a platform change is an inconvenience instead of a disaster.